RI-SE/smirk/docs/ML Component Specification.md

 # 2 ML Component Description [D]
 The SMIRK pedestrian recognition component consists of, among other things, two ML-based constituents: a pedestrian detector and an anomaly detector.
 Further details are available in the [Logical View](</docs/System Architecture Description.md#31-logical-view>) of the system architecture.
 In this section, we describe the pedestrian detector.
 The anomaly detection is described in Section 4.

 The SMIRK pedestrian detector uses the third-party OSS framework YOLOv5 by Ultralytics.
+YOLO is an established real-time object detection algorithm that was originally released by Redmon *et al.* (2015).
+The first version of YOLO introduced a novel object detection process that uses a single deep neural network (DNN) to perform both prediction of bounding boxes around objects and classification at once.
+Compared to the alternatives, YOLO was heavily optimized for fast inference to support real-time applications.
+A fundamental concept of YOLO is that the algorithm considers each image only once, hence its name "You Only Look Once."
+While there have been several versions of YOLO (and the original authors maintained them until v3), the fundamental ideas of YOLO remains the same across versions - including YOLOv5 used in SMIRK.

 # 3 Model Development Log [U]
 TBD